benroberts999/ampsci/doc/02a-writing_modules.md

 ```

 * **name** (`"myModule"`): the string used to invoke the module from an input file (`Module::myModule{...}`), and as the lookup key for `./ampsci -m myModule`.
 Conventionally the same as the function name.
+  * Must be unique across all compiled modules.
+Lookup is case-insensitive, so capitalisation alone is not enough.
+Duplicates don't compile errors; however if there are two modules with the same name, it is undefined which will actually be invoked/run.
+  * Must contain no spaces and only standard characters (letters, digits, `_`): `"my_module"` is fine, `"my module"` is not.
 * **description**: a short, one-line summary shown by `./ampsci -m`.
+  * This is technically optional, but is there to be informative to users
 * **function** (`&myModule`): pointer to the module function.
-The function's signature must match exactly `void name(const IO::InputBlock&, const Wavefunction&)` -- otherwise the address won't convert to the @ref Module::ModuleFn function pointer and you'll get a compile error.
+  * Signature must match exactly `void name(const IO::InputBlock&, const Wavefunction&)`
+  * The C++ function name must be unique across all compiled modules -- duplicates produce a link error.
 * The `r_myModule` name for the @ref Register is just convention -- it can be anything.
   * In fact, the only restriction is that multiple modules within the same .cpp file (compilation unit) have unique names; the names do not even need to be unique across different files.
 (These names are not used anywhere in the code)
 * The registration must appear _after_ the module function has been declared (a forward declaration is enough; the definition can come later).
-* Keep the registration in the _same_ `.cpp` file as the module: this isn't a hard language requirement, but it's the right convention -- splitting them buys nothing and makes the module harder to find.
+* Keep the registration in the _same_ `.cpp` file as the module.

 ## Highly recommended: input checking